 Ride-share services are quickly gaining popularity in the United States, replacing the traditional taxi as the primary way of traveling.
 A burgeoning ride-share company in the U.S. is Uber, which exists in 55 countries throughout the world.
 While Uber is a fantastic way to get a ride home, Uber’s services are still relatively new, and how the car insurance works in the event an Uber driver causes an accident can be confusing.
-The following considers insurance coverage after ride-share accidents happen and passengers are injured, as well as new ordinances the city of Des Moines is attempting to pass regarding the ride-share service company.
+The following article discusses insurance coverage after ride-share accidents happen and passengers are injured, as well as new ordinances the city of Des Moines is attempting to pass regarding the ride-share service company.

 Who is responsible for ride-share liability in the event of an accident?